-COVID dominates the headlines, our behaviors, and our mental health, but another ‘C’ word poses a threat in winter for horse owners.
-Colic, the word that strikes fear in horse owners’ hearts, presents more risk to our horses in winter months.
+COVID dominates the headlines, behaviors, and mental health, but another ‘C’ word poses a threat in winter for horse owners.
+Colic, the word that strikes fear in horse owners’ hearts, presents more risk to our horses in the winter months.
 Why?

 Weight loss advertisements sprout like spring weeds in January.
 Why?
 Cold weather brings out our desire to eat more.
 Carbohydrates plus sweets minus exercise equals weight gain.
 Drinking the recommended eight glasses of water each day loses its shine when the cold gets in your bones.

-Horses aren’t really much different, but the consequences are more deadly.
+Horses aren’t much different, but the consequences are more deadly.

-On the farm, broken up hay bales and troughs of water were available near the barn around the clock.
+On the farm, broken-up hay bales and troughs of water were available near the barn around the clock.
 The sound of the tractor and the pounding on icy water troughs alerted the herd to refills!
-Grain was part of their buffet but wasn’t the central entree.
+Grain was part of their buffet but wasn’t the main entree.

 - Encourage your horse to exercise in the pasture, the indoor arena, or a round pen;